 What are some of the things you learn about patients?

 They are the most fun, vibrant and enjoyable group of people.
 They have a sense of humor and come from a wide-cross section of experiences.
 Lesley has served military leaders, Olympic gold medalists, midwives, Sunday School teachers and drum majors.
-As a social worker, you become part of their extended family and share in many of their major life events.
+As a social worker, you become part of their extended family and share many of their major life events.

 How does a social worker support senior care?